- Title: The components of direct instruction

 What are the key implications for teachers in the classroom?

-Provide Immediate and Direct Corrections: Teachers must notice every error and provide immediate, direct corrections by reteaching and retesting.
-The basic procedure involves model-test-retest, sometimes with a lead step, and corrections are typically delivered to the whole group to benefit all, unless it’s an individual response.
+- Immediate and Direct Corrections: Teachers must notice every error and provide immediate, explicit, and direct corrections.
+The basic procedure involves model–test–retest.
+During group responses, corrections are presented to the entire group, never singling out an individual student.

 Why might teachers exercise caution before applying these findings in their classroom?